JayValerio/configure-ads/README.md

 </p>
 <p>
   Uncheck create DNS delegation.
-Hit next until you reach the installation window and install the program. your system will reboot after the install
+Hit next until you reach the installation window and install the program. your system will reboot after the installation is complete.
 </p>
 <p>